18 Traveller reviews from Holiday Watchdog

 - Travel date: 13th September 2010

+"my friend and I bought this holiday as recommended by Thomson.
 We were sexually harrassed throught the day by the male staff our romm was changed to a bungalow due to the filth only to discover the bungalow was worse.
 The pools were not safe.
 The drinks tasted like white spirit & you could not see what you were being served.
 The food was inedible.
 We paid over Â£800.00 for an all inclusive week November 2009 & we spent 80% of our time in our dirty room wishing we were home.
 Thomson staff took note of our complaints & said they would sort it but on our return we are in arbitration & Thomsons legal team are calling us liars.
 THIS HOLIDAY IS DANGEROUS FOR FEMALES PLEASE DO NOT STAY HERE not even a man can protect you from the remarks the touching etc."

 - Travel date: 18th August 2010

 Do not listen to bad reports!!

 - Travel date: 14th December 2009

 very poor service